Week of 2.28.2010

 written by Candace:

-On a recent Saturday, waiting for a load of laundry to finish drying, I picked up a new translation of Virgil’s Georgics
+On a recent Saturday, waiting for a load of laundry to finish drying, I picked up a new

-and plunged in.
+translation of Virgil’s Georgics and plunged in.
 Written around 30 BC, he describes the natural world ruled by the gods.
-He is intensely interested in the weather,
+He is intensely

-farming, animal husbandry and people’s relation to these things.
-Not surprising, since Virgil was the son of a farmer.
+interested in the weather, farming, animal husbandry and people’s relation to these things.
+Not surprising, since Virgil was the son

-language of this translation is so sparkling, so immediate—for want of a better description—that I had to keep reminding
+The language of this translation is so sparkling, so immediate—for want of

-myself that the Georgics was written over 2,000 years ago.
-It only emphasized some of what is gone from our lives and what we are
+a better description—that I had to keep reminding myself that the Georgics was written over 2,000 years ago.
+It only emphasized some

-always trying to recreate—a lost Eden.
+of what is gone from our lives and what we are always trying to recreate—a lost Eden.

-have to do the laundry, plow a field, make a meal.
-And these days we try (sometimes) to do it without poisoning the water, the soil,
+all our labor saving devices we still have to do the laundry, plow a field, make a meal.
+And these days we try (sometimes) to do it

-the air or abusing the makers of our shirts and shorts.
+without poisoning the water, the soil, the air or abusing the makers of our shirts and shorts.

-of his patron and it took him seven years to complete.
-This is the writer who cranked out the Aeneid, that wonderful fantasy of the
+wrote all this at the suggestion of his patron and it took him seven years to complete.
+This is the writer who cranked out the Aeneid,

-founding of Rome in l0 short years.
+that wonderful fantasy of the founding of Rome in l0 short years.
 Talk about writer’s block!
-This particular translation is bilingual—Latin on one page,
+This particular translation is bilingual—Latin

-English on the facing one.
+on one page, English on the facing one.
 I’ve been puzzling out the Latin here and there—would that I had paid more attention in Latin

 I and II in school.